 The Law Behind Illinois Bus Accidents

-We recently were retained by one gentleman who was injured when the CTA bus he was a passenger in rear ended another vehicle.
+We recently were retained by one gentleman who was injured when the CTA bus he was a passenger in rear-ended another vehicle.
 Not too long ago, I tried a case for a man who was injured while a passenger on a CTA bus.
 The bus he was on, hit a speed bump at a high rate of speed sending him into the air.
 When he came down, his heel shattered.
-We were also recently retained by a husband and a wife who were rear ended by a Pace Bus while on the way home from a recent Chicago Bears home game.
+We were also recently retained by a husband and a wife who was rear-ended by a Pace Bus while on the way home from a recent Chicago Bears home game.
 Though these people were seriously hurt, they had a good sense of humor and stated, “At least the Bears won.”

 You Deserve Compensation

 Insurance companies may offer you a quick settlement.
 Do not be fooled.
 Their offers are often too low.
 Willens Injury Law Offices will take into consideration not only the cost of recovery but any other factors that occurred from the accident.
 Depending on the specifics of your accident, you may be entitled to compensation that includes:

 - Long term physical therapy

 I’ve Been Injured While On Public Transportation in Chicago

 When a mass transit accident occurs on a form of public transit and passengers are injured, there is the likelihood that the public transportation driver was negligent in some way, and this negligence caused the accident.
 A few examples of public transportation available in Chicago include modes of transit such as Chicago Transit Authority buses or Pace buses, the Metro train, taxicabs, and airplanes.

 Public transportation providers are considered common carriers under Illinois state law.
 This means that public transportation drivers owe passengers a heightened standard of care, compared to the duty private personal vehicle drivers owe to passengers in a motor vehicle accident.
 This is because the passengers on a public mode of transportation depend on these mass transit drivers to deliver them safely to their destination.